This post is a reprint of an article published in BIC Magazine.

 Product stewardship in reuse

 Good product stewardship is considerably more complex for beneficial reuse than for typical commodity or specialty chemicals.
 This is typically because less information is available for used and coproduct chemicals.
-Many producers of such chemicals and petroleum products invest little in the development of literature, such as technical data sheets or specifications, compared to what they do for primary products.
-For example, these chemicals rarely have specifications, technical data sheets, handling and use guidelines and often fail to have a proper safety data sheet.
+Many producers invest little in creating literature for such chemicals and petroleum products.
+They prioritize primary products instead.
+These chemicals often lack specifications, technical data sheets, and handling or use guidelines.
+Furthermore, proper safety data sheets are frequently missing.